DPhil (PhD) Opportunities

 For 3-year DPhils at FMRIB ("direct entry"), candidates would generally apply to the Nuffield Department of Clinical Neurosciences (NDCN).
 See details of the application process, admissions criteria and funding opportunities for our department on the study pages of our website.
 You are expected to propose a research project in your application.
 This will normally be put together following discussions with a candidate supervisor.

-As described above, students may also enter FMRIB indirectly via a DTC programme.
-These programmes have different deadlines; the ONBI DTC has an additional early admission deadline in November.
+As described above, students may also enter WIN indirectly via a DTC programme.
+These programmes have different deadlines.
 Note that admissions procedures will differ for these programmes, most notably with no need to identify a supervisor.